puppetlabs/puppetlabs-iis/README.md

 Times should be between 00:00:00 and 23:59:59 seconds inclusive, with a granularity of 60 seconds.

 ### iis_feature

+Allows installation and removal of IIS Features.

+#### Properties/Parameters

 ##### `ensure`

-Specifies whether an IIS feature should be present or absent.
+Must be either 'present' or 'absent'.

 ##### `name`

-The name of the IIS feature to install.
+The name of the feature.

 ##### `include_all_subfeatures`

-Indicates whether to install all sub features of a parent IIS feature.
-For instance, ASP.NET as well as the IIS Web Server.
+Indicates whether to install all subfeatures of the feature.
+For instance, ASP.NET as well as IIS Web Server.

 ##### `restart`

-Indicates whether to allow a restart if the IIS feature installationrequests one.
+Indicates whether to allow a restart if the feature installation requests one.

 ##### `include_management_tools`

-Indicates whether to automatically install all managment tools for a given IIS feature.
+Indicates whether to automatically install all management tools for the feature.

 ##### `source`

-Optionally include a source path for the installation media for an IIS feature.
+Optionally include a source path for the installation media for the feature.

 ### iis_site

-Allows creation of a new IIS website and configuration of various parameters.
+Allows creation of a new IIS Web Site and configuration of site parameters.

 #### Properties/Parameters

 ##### `ensure`

-Specifies whether a site should be present or absent.
-If present is specified, the site will be created but left in the default stopped state.
+If 'present' is specified, the site will be created but left in the default stopped state.
-If started is specified, then the site will be created as well as started.
+If 'started' is specified, then the site will be created as well as started.
-If stopped is specified, then the site will be created and kept stopped.
+If 'stopped' is specified, then the site will be created and stopped.

 ##### `name`

-The Name of the IIS site.
-Used for uniqueness.
-Will set the target to this value if target is unset.
+The name of the site.

 ##### `physicalpath`

-The physical path to the IIS web site folder.
+The physical path to the site directory.
+This path must be fully qualified.

 ##### `applicationpool`

-The name of an application pool for this IIS Web Site.
+The name of the application pool for the site.

 ##### `enabledprotocols`

-The protocols enabled for this site.
-If https is specified, http is implied.
+The protocols enabled for the site.
+If 'https' is specified, 'http' is implied.
 If no value is provided, then this setting is disabled.

 ##### `bindings`

-Specifies one or more bindings (The protocol, address, port, and ssl certificate) for a web site.
+Specifies one or more bindings (protocol, address, port, and ssl certificate) for the site.

 ###### Examples